Billie Eilish, Amanda Gorman, Lil Nas X dazzle at Met Gala

 Gala overseer Anna Wintour arrived early with a wave to the crowd accompanied by her pregnant daughter, Bee, in a floral design with ruffles at the neck.

+Dundas also dressed Ciara, who honored Seahawks hubby Russell Wilson with his No. 3 emblazoned on her lime green sequined gown.
+She added a little something extra — a Super Bowl ring — and carried a bedazzled purse in the shape of a football.

+She said the designer was inspired by the sporty vibe of the late great Geoffrey Beene.

-The gala, which raises money for the museum's Costume Institute, was pushed last year from its traditional May berth and morphed this year into a two-part affair.
+The gala, which raises money for the museum's Costume Institute, was pushed last year from its traditional May berth and morphed this year into a two-part affair marking the institute's 75th anniversary.
 It coincides with the opening of "In America: A Lexicon of Fashion," the first of a two-part exhibition at the Met's Anna Wintour Costume Center.

 Organizers invited 400 guests, or about a third the number that usually attend.